 Contrary to the stereotype that the tech world is littered with unsociable types and recluses, the reality is that the industry is built on teamwork.
 At the center of all that effort is networking, a field that ensures people and resources are brought together in a manner that makes the most of technology.

-If someone from the human resources department needs you to set up a terminal to have access to files on a database located on a computer in another building or even another state, it’s your job to take direction and turn it into results.
+What do you do if someone from the human resources department needs you to set up a terminal to have access to files on a database located on a computer in another building or even another state, it’s your job to take direction and turn it into results.

 The computer network technicians who advance the furthest in the field are the ones who not only take direction well but can distribute instructions and information efficiently.
 Computer networking is an industry that rewards leaders, especially ones who can motivate tech-minded individuals to get projects done.